How To Create A One-Page Website

 1. Faster Loading Times

 One-page websites load quicker because there are fewer assets and no need to switch between multiple pages.
-Faster loading keeps visitors from bouncing, improves SEO rankings, and creates a smooth experience that encourages users to stay longer and explore.
+Faster loading reduces bounce rate, improves SEO rankings, and creates a smooth experience that encourages users to stay longer and explore.

 2. Better User Experience